The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Conclusions

-The presence of the large cavities is directly related to the randomness of the CP packing, since it implies its lower configuration entropy and, consequently, its non-randomness.
-This happens because in the pixel representation, large blocks accumulate a large number of filled pixels and, thus, the number of ways to arrange other filled pixels decreases.
-This is a qualitative explanation, and to quantify randomness, it is necessary to introduce an appropriate order parameter.
-This task is quite difficult and beyond the scope of this article.
-This is an unsolved problem that opens up new perspectives for research.
-More recently, the disorder criterion was formulated for a similar task -- dense random packing of disks of identical radii \cite {Blumenfeld21}.
+The presence of the large cavities is directly related to the randomness of the CP packing, since it implies its lower configurational entropy and, consequently, its nonrandomness.
+This can be easily understood in the pixel representation, where large blocks accumulate a large number of filled pixels, and thus the number of ways to arrange the remaining filled pixels decreases. {A direct calculation of the configurational entropy is rather difficult.}

-The present study shows that the apparent dependence of fractal exponents on the packing protocol is not a fundamental property of dense polydisperse packings.
-Instead, it reflects the combined influence of finite size ratio and protocol-induced changes in pore structure, which are tightly connected to the degree of configurational randomness of packing.
+Another way of quantifying randomness is to introduce an appropriate order parameter.
+More recently, a disorder criterion was formulated for a similar task -- dense random packing of disks of identical radii \cite{Blumenfeld21}. {We introduced several parameters to describe the randomness of a packing: one-half of the average distance between neighboring disks, $d$ [Eq.~(\ref{ddef})]; the average radius of pores, $\langle r\rangle_\mathrm{p}$ [Eq.~(\ref{rp})]; the area fraction of pores larger than $d$, $S_{d}$ [Eq.~(\ref{Sa})], and the relative number of large pores $N_\mathrm{p}(d)/N$.
+We argue (see Sec.~\ref{sec:param_pores} above) that the smallness of $\langle r\rangle_\mathrm{p}/d$ and $S_{d}$ indicates the randomness of packings.
+However, the parameter $d$ is defined only up to a prefactor, which does not allow us to define the order parameter precisely.
+This task is a challenging problem that opens up new perspectives for research.}